NarodGaming/Ryzen-Mobile-DSDT-Collection/README.md

 # The Ryzen Mobile DSDT Repository

+*DSDT editing is no longer the preffered way of changing STAPM limits or temperature limits.*

+*Casual users are now strongly recommended to instead use the STAPM Adjustment tool found [**here**]*(https://github.com/FlyGoat/RyzenAdj)

 The purpose of this Github repository is to provide different edited/patched dsdts for a hassle-free experience so you can just download-paste-boot and enjoy!
 This repo is still a work in progress, meaning it will be updated periodically to add new laptop models or remove some files which are obsolete, or giving issues.